 - "As of 1996 the fleet provided home ports for thirty-seven nuclear submarines, twenty-two other submarines, forty-seven principal surface combatants, and ten coastal and smaller ships.
 The naval aviation contingent included a complement of twenty Su-39 fixed-wing aircraft and ten antisubmarine warfare helicopters on board the Admiral Kuznetsov, which heads the air defense of the Barents Sea.
 Shore-based naval aviation included 200 combat aircraft and sixty-four helicopters.
-The Northern Fleet has two naval infantry brigades, one coastal defense regiment, and an air defense missile regiment."355 - The largest of Russia's five naval fleets is the Northern Fleet, stationed on the Kola Peninsula and along the coasts • of the Barents and White Seas - Russia Joint Strategic Command North (JSCN), created in 2014 as overarching command structure for the • developing arctic force, has headquarters at Severomorsk.356
+The Northern Fleet has two naval infantry brigades, one coastal defense regiment, and an air defense missile regiment."
+425 - The largest of Russia's five naval fleets is the Northern Fleet, stationed on the Kola Peninsula and along the coasts of the Barents and White Seas

+Russia Joint Strategic Command North (JSCN), created in 2014 as overarching command structure for the developing arctic force, has headquarters at Severomorsk.
+426 Bases on the Kola Peninsula 427 428